-Reading interventions- All pupils made expected progress in reading with 30% making accelerated progress.
-Reading will continue to be an area of focus for our PP strategy as we seek to narrow the attainment gap between disadvantaged and non-disadvantaged.
+Reading will continue to be an area of focus for our PP strategy and we will enhance our dyslexic friendly strategies as we seek to narrow the attainment gap between disadvantaged and non-disadvantaged.

 Wider Strategies

 ELSA- all children showed an improvement in their SEMH self-assessments Forest School- Children, staff and parents report the positive impact of this intervention, developing a keenness, resilience and creativity in the children.